 Explore the fascinating world of radio astronomy with us!
 Discover the tools scientists use to observe radio waves with a series of apps and features on our website.

 Astronomy is one of the oldest sciences in the world, but radio astronomy is the comparatively new kid on the block.
 The accidental discovery of astronomical radio waves in the 1930s by Karl Jansky, from the center of the Milky Way Galaxy, was overshadowed by the events of World War II, leaving a relative vacuum on radio research.
 It wasn’t until the 1960s that the field of radio astronomy started to take off, and the technology needed to develop more complicated instrumentation materialized.
-The burgeoning availability of super-computing power was essential in laying the foundation for discovering some of the extragalactic radio sources today.
+The escalating availability of super-computing power was essential in laying the foundation for the discovery of some of the extragalactic radio objects today.

 Almost everything that is known about the Universe has come to astronomers by way of the electromagnetic spectrum.

 Light in the form of X-rays, infrared, and radio behave in different ways.
 Light has very specific properties — for example, its speed — that do not change no matter its placement on the spectrum of electromagnetic radiation.

 Radio waves contain photons with the lowest energies, and come from strange spots in space – the coldest and oldest places, from stars that are made up of the densest material – writes Sarah Scoles in “What Radio Waves Tell Us of the Universe” (a really great introduction to how radio astronomy works).
 So, at the far end of the electromagnetic spectrum, where colder and denser cosmic processes play out, radio wavelengths give us clues about celestial objects that cannot be understood in any other way.